Often the question is phrased: What is IT Architecture?

 A widespread misunderstanding is that principles are the same thing as rules, norms, premises, or starting points.

 Principles often get the names of their concept, but that isn't very clear.
-In the EA method, there is a difference between the concept (the name) and the principle (the way it works).
-Just think of the coffee machine (concept) and the car engine (concept) and brewing hot water filter coffee (principle) or exploding gasoline to create power (principle).
+In the EA method, there is a distinction between the concept (the name) and the principle (the way it works).
+Just think of the coffee machine (concept) and the car engine (concept), and brewing hot water filter coffee (principle) or exploding gasoline to create power (principle).

 Examples of well-known and often-used principles are:

-• Server Based Computing - By having clients post computing assignments to the server instead of doing them themselves, the huge idle power and memory of the server are used more optimally.
-This will reduce the costs of buying new clients and servers and make better use of investment.
+- Server-Based Computing - By having clients post computing assignments to the server instead of doing them themselves, the huge idle power and memory of the server are used more optimally.
+This will reduce the costs of acquiring new clients and servers, making it easier to utilize the investment.

-• Single Storage of Data / Single Version of Truth - By storing data only once and preventing storing and retrieving copies, it is prevented outdated or wrong versions of the truth can be used.
-This prevents making mistakes in organizations, like sending out invoices to deceased clients.
+- Single Storage of Data / Single Version of Truth - By storing data only once and preventing the storage and retrieval of copies, it is ensured that outdated or wrong versions of the truth cannot be used.
+This prevents mistakes in organizations, such as sending invoices to deceased clients.

 Example IT Architecture

 Suppose an organization has had a history of 40 years of introducing and implementing IT systems.
-In these 40 years, many IT systems will have been updated and replaced, but some old and outdated systems and technology will still be there.
+Over the past 40 years, many IT systems have been updated and replaced; however, some old and outdated systems and technologies will likely remain.

 Some IT systems may not support the strategy or integrate with other IT systems optimally.